BatchTransfer/BATCHAUDIT/README.md

 # BatchAudit:  Batch Transfer Checker

-This repository contains a Python script, `batchTransfer_check.py`, which analyzes a directory of ERC-1155 contracts and outputs a JSON report of safeBatchTransfer-related security checks.
+This repository contains a Python script, `batchTransfer_check.py` and 'tx_analysis.py', which analyzes a directory of ERC-1155 contracts and outputs a JSON report of safeBatchTransfer-related security checks.

 ## Prerequisites